When Thoughts Meet Facts: Reusable Reasoning for Long-Context LMs: Proposed Method

-We first outline the challenges and the limitations of existing paradigms of multi-hop reasoning. \paragraph{Knowledge-intensive Multi-hop Reasoning} Multi-hop reasoning requires gathering and integrating evidence scattered across multiple documents and composing intermediate steps for the final answer.
+\paragraph{Knowledge-intensive Multi-hop Reasoning} Multi-hop reasoning requires gathering and integrating evidence scattered across multiple documents and composing intermediate steps for the final answer.
 Formally, given a query $\vq$ and a large corpus of documents $\mathcal{D} = \{\vd_1, \vd_2, \dots, \vd_N\}$, the objective is to generate the correct answer $\va$ by selecting a relevant evidence subset $\mathcal{D}_{q} \subseteq \mathcal{D}$ and chaining reasoning steps over it.

 \paragraph{Retrieval-Augmented Generation (RAG)} Conventional approaches rely on RAG: a retriever first identifies a subset of documents $\mathcal{D}_q = \texttt{Retriever}(\vq, \mathcal{D})$, and then a Language Model (LM) generates an answer conditioned on both $\vq$ and $\mathcal{D}_q$, denoted as $\va = \texttt{LM}(\vq, \mathcal{D}_q)$.
 Since earlier LMs were limited by context length, retrieval quality was crucial: poor retrieval caused cascading errors by omitting essential evidence.